Smalang14/FrontEndCode/README.md

 Albert Moody - Commented that the website had no problems with both the normal and mobile version.

 Josh Crooks - Commented that the animation for the logo bellow the slideshow should play more than once.
-So that the user would see it while they ready the text bellow it
+So that the user would see it while they ready the text bellow it.
+I went back with this information and changed the animations to his specification

 ## Issues and Problems Solved

-The Navigation Bar
-I initially had problems with the implementation of the navigation

-The Slideshow
+Animations - Forgot how to use them untill i went back through the labs on blackbaord.

+DIV Tags - Had to spend time closing all the open divs within the HTML code.

-Google Maps API
+Google Maps API - Took me longer than expected to impement for some reason.

 ## Authors